hgq719/docs/LivechatRestfulAPI.md

 ## Site Config
   You need `Manage Settings` permission to config for a site.
-  + `GET /api/v1/livechat/configs` -get config for a site
+  + `GET /api/v1/livechat/configs` -Get configuration for a site
-  + `PUT /api/v1/livechat/configs`  -update configuration of a site
+  + `PUT /api/v1/livechat/configs`  -Update configuration of a site

 ### Site Config Json Format
 Site Config is represented as simple flat JSON objects with the following keys: